 - 5 to 7 years: If the child is 5 to 7 years old they may travel on some nonstop flights only.

-- 8 to 14 years: If the child is 8 to 14 years old they make travel on some nonstop and on some connecting flights.
+- 8 to 14 years: If the child is 8 to 14 years old they may travel on some nonstop and on some connecting flights.

 It is common for some airlines to have strict restrictions when it comes to allowing unaccompanied minors on connecting flights with different airlines.
-However, with the Delta you are allowed to connect on: Air France and KLM.
+However, with Delta you are allowed to connect on Air France and KLM.

-Travel is not permitted on the last connecting flight of the day and on redeye flights, which are flights between 9pm and 8am.
+Travel is not permitted on the last connecting flight of the day and on redeye flights, which are flights between 9pm and 5am.
 However, there are some exceptions to this rule.
-If the qualify connecting flight is not available then the following flights will still be allowed:
+If the qualifying connecting flight is not available then the following flights will still be allowed:

 - International flights